|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 3. Meeting point #1 will require at least two additional north-south 500 kV dual circuit transmission lines each of which must pass either west or east of Lake Simcoe.

 4. For reliability the north-south energy transmission corridors will need to be connected together, probably via an east-west energy transmission corridor routed through the north edge of East Gwillimbury and on past Bradford.
-This east-west energy transmission corridor will likely also have to accommodate a new highway interconnecting Hwy 400 and Hwy 404.
+This east-west energy transmission corridor will also have to accommodate a new highway interconnecting Hwy 400 and Hwy 404.

 5. In the long term meeting point #2 will likely require two new 500 kV dual circuit transmission lines between the GTA and Niagara Falls to access the hydraulic energy storage capacity between Lake Erie and Lake Ontario and new 500 kV interties to Quebec.